A Beginner's Guide to APIs & SDKs

 With all that included, SDKs are designed to let developers create apps on specific platforms, like iOS and Android SDK for Apple and Android devices.

-Common Terms and Applications of SDKs
+Common terms and applications of SDKs

 When it comes to location SDKs (Software Development Kits), there are several commonly known variants and terms associated with them.
 Here are some key terms related to location SDKs that are essential to be familiar with: